Who were the Magyarabs?

 The greatest distributing points were in the towns of the Crimean Peninsula, particularly in Kaffa.
 From there, the slaves were herded on land or carried by boats to Istanbul and to the slave markets of the Middle East.
 According to Grand Vizier Ibrahim, this trade had brought in 30,000 Ducats of profit between 1526-27, only from the tax offices of Kaffa and Kilia.

-The Ottoman state had imposed taxes on slave-trade and as a result of this, they could have a double profit.
+The Ottoman state had imposed taxes on the slave trade and as a result of this, they could have a double profit.
 There are largely three categories of fees collected after the slaves:

 1. there was the so-called „fifth” or an „import fee” instead of it;